 Preparing for the unknown is never an easy task.
 A crisis can happen at any time and it’s your job to know how to deal with it, no matter the circumstances.
 It requires a precise balance to achieve maximal preparedness with minimal product; some may even consider it an art.

 A road trip is no exception to this rule.
 Whether you’re driving through the mountains or to visit family, it’s essential to be prepared for the worst.
-Relying on heavy machinery, traversing potentially dangerous terrain, and sharing the road with other drivers all put you at risk of danger.
+Relying on heavy machinery, traversing potentially dangerous terrain, getting lost, and sharing the road with other drivers all put you at risk of danger.
 It’s of the utmost importance to pack for your next road trip with thought and care; you never know what lies around the next corner

 That’s why we’ve put together this list of the 5 ultimate road trip essentials to help you prepare for the unknown.